 The temperature simply displays the ambient temperature around the watch – just be sure to leave the watch aside for a while to get accurate (not influenced by your body) readings.

 All of these readings can be stored in the memory for later reference if you need them.

 Other Noteworthy Features

-The Rangeman series are also able to connect via radio to Atomic clocks and sync the time to help keep it accurate.
-It can be set to run at 3am daily, or done manually.
+The Rangeman series are also able to connect via 6 worldwide radio towers connected to Atomic clocks and sync the time to help keep it accurate.
+It can be set to run at 3 am daily, or done manually.

 Solar charging is included, which means that the watch picks up any ambient light, even indoors, and charges the watch continuously.
 Just be aware that if it is close to flat, which does not happen easily, then it is best to charge it by a window or using a solar charger.